rheiland/docker_simple_mpl/README.md

 # docker_simple_mpl

-On a Mac, using the XQuartz applilcation: Settings -> Security -> check "Allow connections from network clients"
+On a Mac, run the XQuartz applilcation and in its: Settings -> Security -> check "Allow connections from network clients"

 ```
 docker build -t mpl-simple1 .